Production code: 7P

 - Evil Is Petty: The Master apparently goes out of his way to kill the cat of a child he never met before, because he is a horrible person.

-- Faux Affably Evil: The Master here is much less the cackling madman viewers had come to expect.
+- Faux Affably Evil: This version of the Master is much less the cackling madman viewers had come to expect.
 In previous stories, Ainley had been told to amp up the ham by production staff, but here was finally allowed to give a much more restrained, brooding and ultimately rather vicious portrayal.